10 Unique Ilocos Food to Delight on in the Philippines

 This Ilocano food was far from being our favorite.
 However, since pork and fat are so predominant in Filipino food, it is hard to skip this dish.

-Bagnet is a top favorite among Filipinos and another Ilocos region famous cuisines.
-If you love eating fried pork, you will be delighted.
+Bagnet is a top favorite among Filipinos and other Ilocos region famous cuisines.
+If you love eating fried pork, you will be delighted by this regional dish.

-Like the locals, wash your bagnet down with a San Miguel, the popular Filipino beer.
+Like the locals, wash Chicharon Baboy or bagnet down with San Miguel, the popular Filipino beer.

 Pinakbet with shrimp and pork